-NAME OF SCHOOL/CATERER: YES/NO BREAKFAST (B) TUCK SHOP/MID-M AORNING BREAK PROVISION (M) AFTER SCHOOL CL UB (A) VENDING MACHIN E (V) Food group Food-based standards for school food other than lunch Standard met (Y/N) B Μ A V STARCHY FOOD Starchy food cooked in fat or oil no more than two days each week (applies across the whole school day) FRUIT AND VEGETABLES Fruit and/or vegetables available in all school food outlets MEAT, FISH, EGGS, BEANS AND OTHER NON-DAIRY SOURCES OF PROTEIN A meat or poultry product (manufactured or homemade and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools ( applies across the whole school day ) MILK AND DAIRY Lower fat milk and lactose reduced milk must be available for drinking at least once a day during school hours FOODS HIGH IN FAT, SUGAR AND SALT No more than two portions of food that has been deep-fried, batter-coated, breadcrumb-coated, each week (applies across the whole school day) No more than two portions of food which include pastry each week (applies across the whole school day) No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat (applies across the whole school day) No savoury crackers or breadsticks No confectionery, chocolate and chocolate-coated products (applies to food served across the whole school day) No cakes, biscuits, pastries or desserts (except yoghurt or fruit-based desserts containing at least 50% fruit) Salt must not be available to add to food after it has been cooked Any condiments limited to sachets or portions of no more than 10 grams or one teaspoonful.
-HEALTHIER DRINKS Free, fresh drinking water at all times applies across the whole school day The only drinks permitted are: Plain water (still or carbonated) Lower fat milk or lactose reduced milk Fruit or vegetable juice (max 150mls) Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks Unsweetened combinations of fruit or vegetable juice with plain water (still or carbonated) Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330mls.
-They may contain added vitamins or minerals, but no more than 5% added sugars or honey or 150mls fruit juice.
-Fruit juice combination drinks must be at least 45% fruit juice
+NAME OF SCHOOL/CATERER: YES/NO BREAKFAST (B) TUCK SHOP/MID- MORNING BREAK PROVISION (M) AFTER SCHOOL CL UB (A) VENDING MACHIN E (V) Food group Food-based standards for school food other than lunch Standard met (Y/N) B Μ A V STARCHY FOOD Starchy food cooked in fat or oil no more than two days each week (applies across the whole school day) FRUIT AND VEGETABLES Fruit and/or vegetables available in all school food outlets MEAT, FISH, EGGS, BEANS AND OTHER NON-DAIRY SOURCES OF PROTEIN A meat or poultry product (manufactured or homemade and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools ( applies across the whole school day ) MILK AND DAIRY Lower fat milk and lactose reduced milk must be available for drinking at least once a day during school hours FOODS HIGH IN FAT, SUGAR AND SALT No more than two portions of food that has been deep-fried, batter-coated, breadcrumb-coated, each week (applies across the whole school day) No more than two portions of food which include pastry each week (applies across the whole school day) No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat (applies across the whole school day) No savoury crackers or breadsticks No confectionery, chocolate and chocolate-coated products (applies to across the whole school day) No cakes, biscuits, pastries or desserts (except yoghurt or fruit-based desserts containing at least 50% fruit) Salt must not be available to add to food after it has been cooked (applies across the whole school day) Any condiments limited to sachets or portions of no more than 10 grams or one teaspoonful. (applies across the whole school day) HEALTHIER DRINKS Free, fresh drinking water at all times applies across the whole school day The only drinks permitted are: Plain water (still or carbonated) Lower fat milk or lactose reduced milk Fruit or vegetable juice (max 150mls) Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks Combinations of fruit juice or vegetable juice with plain water (still or carbonated, with no added sugars or honey) Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk, all with less than 5% added sugars or honey Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330mls.
+They may contain added vitamins or minerals, and no more than 150mls fruit or vegetable juice.
+Fruit or vegetable juice combination drinks must be at least 45% fruit jor vegetable uice